 Bushy Types of Lantana

 One of the most commonly grown species is “Miss Huff.”
-It is a reliable bushy form which can get 5 to 6 feet (1.5-2 m.) tall in one season.
+It is a reliable bushy form that can get 5 to 6 feet (1.5-2 m.) tall in one season.
 The flowers are a gorgeous mixture of coral, orange, pink, and yellow.

-For elegant red, orange and yellow blooms, try ‘New Red.’
+For elegant red, orange, and yellow blooms try ‘New Red.’
 ‘Samantha’ is bright yellow and has variegated foliage.

 One of the most astounding lantana plant varieties is ‘Silver Mound,’ which as its name suggests, has icy white flowers with golden centers.